 4 simultaneous streams

 Disney+ isn’t just for kids.
 Yes, you get the Mickey Mouse Club.
 But you also get The Avengers, Star Wars, and more.
 Almost all of the family-friendly content Disney’s various production studios have ever made are now available to stream for an affordable $7 monthly subscription.
+That monthly rate will increase to $8 in March 2021.

-And rather than charge extra for premium features like 4K streaming or downloadable content, Disney+ gives you everything with no hidden fees.
+Rather than charge extra for premium features like 4K streaming or downloadable content, Disney+ gives you everything with no hidden fees.

 You can get all the details by checking out our overview “What is Disney+ in 2020 – Happiest Streaming Service on Earth”